quantify-os/quantify-scheduler/docs/compilation_backends.md

 ```

 Next, we retrieve the {class}`~.CompilationConfig` from the quantum device and see for which compilation backend this is suitable.
-In the current example we have a simple {class}`~.backends.graph_compilation.SerialBackend` that is used to do different compilation passes as a linear chain.
+In the current example we have a simple {class}`~.backends.graph_compilation.SerialCompiler` that is used to do different compilation passes as a linear chain.

 ```{code-cell}